Skip to main content

 The 60-second version

-Pickleball is the fastest-growing sport in North America among adults over 50, and its growth pattern in Wasaga Beach mirrors the national trend.
-The sport combines tennis-like strokes with badminton-court geometry and a slower-moving plastic ball, producing comparable cardiovascular benefits to tennis with substantially lower joint impact.
-The published research on pickleball physiology is small but consistent (Smith 2018; Casper et al. 2019; Buzzelli & Draper 2020): heart rates of 110–150 bpm during active play, energy expenditure of 350–500 kcal per hour, joint loading roughly 30–40% lower than tennis at the same intensity, and skill curves that experienced tennis players can translate in 2–3 sessions.
-For Wasaga residents, public courts at the Town Recreation Complex and several community centres in the wider area provide accessible playing surfaces.
+Pickleball is the fastest-growing sport in North America among adults over 50, and its growth pattern locally mirrors the national trend.3 The sport combines tennis-like strokes with badminton-court geometry and a slower-moving plastic ball, producing comparable cardiovascular benefits to tennis with substantially lower joint impact.
+The published research on pickleball physiology is small but consistent (Smith 2018; Casper et al. 2019; Buzzelli & Draper 2020): a moderate-intensity cardiovascular demand (around 109 bpm on average, roughly 4 METs and ~350 kcal per match), with joint loading lower than tennis at the same intensity, and skill curves that experienced tennis players can translate in 2–3 sessions.
+In most communities, public courts at a recreation complex and several community centres provide accessible playing surfaces.
 The sport works particularly well as a tennis-substitute for adults whose knees, hips, or shoulders no longer tolerate tennis but who miss the racquet-sport social structure.

 What pickleball is, in brief